Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 Bacteria from group 1 (with more than 100 whole genome assemblies) are run through the PanACoTA pipeline to filter out related assemblies using the Mash genetic distance.
 Then, if there are less than 100 strains left after filtering, the script downloads data for all filtered assemblies; if more than 100 strains are left after filtering, the script downloads 100 random filtered assemblies.

 As a result the script returns a json file with lists of required amount Taxonomy IDs in NCBI for each bacterium.

+#### ```local_statscript.R```

+Script is basically equal to server version `Statscript.R` The difference is script created for running in RStudio and has another way for installing dependecies.
+In addition, it doesn't takes variables a-la argparse mode - the name of bacteria needs to be explicitely passed into the text of script.

 ## Notebooks